HectorRicardo/simple-music-app/README.md

 may skip the next section.

 # Services

+A service is an app component that:
+  - Is able to to perform work in the background without needing a UI activity to be visible.
+A service is also able to mantain connections with several clients.
+Clients can bind (connect) to the service and send commands to it.

 In fact, music apps are such a very good, common, and practical examples where we can use the client-server architecture that Android created two particular classes for this scenario: the `MediaBrowser` (corresponding to the client)